 Financial Need is $13,900 - $1,000 = $12,900

-The Net Price Calculator is a resource for students and parents that can provide a preliminary estimate of federal, state, and institutional aid eligibility; to help families gauge what aid the student may be awarded; and to make arrangements to cover the cost of attendance.
+The Net Price Calculator is a resource for students and parents that can provide a preliminary estimate of federal, state, and institutional aid eligibility in order to help families gauge aid the student may be awarded and to make arrangements to cover the remaining cost of attendance.
 You can access the Net Price Calculator here.

 Financial Aid Disbursements